aws-samples/amazon-cloudwatch-alarm-formatted-email/README.md

     ```
     After issuing this command, you should recive an email for the verification request.
 You will need to click on the URL link to confirm that you are authorized to use this email address.

-4. [Create an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) that will be used to store and access the CloudWatchAlarmFormattedEmail lambda function deployment package if you don't have one.
+4. [Create an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) that will be used to store and access the CWAlarmFormattedEmail Lambda function deployment package if you don't already have one.

-5. Create a zip file containing the **CloudWatchAlarmFormattedEmail** AWS Lambda function code located in the src directory.
+5. Create a zip file containing the CWAlarmFormattedEmail Lambda function code located in the [src](./src/) directory.
 This is the deployment package of the AWS Lambda function.

    For MAC:
     ```